Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Tips for keeping rent down

-Reconsider your area of choice (if you are in Tokyo's 23 wards, consider the suburbs, Saitama, Chiba, Kanagawa, etc.)
+Reconsider your area of residence (if you live in Tokyo's 23 wards, consider the suburbs or Saitama, Chiba, Kanagawa, etc.)

-Use a shared house or room share (share rent and utility costs)
+Use shared houses or room sharing (sharing rent and utility costs)

-Choose an older property (if it has been renovated, it will be comfortable to live in)
+Choose an older property (if it has been renovated, it will be more comfortable to live in)

 If you can keep your rent below 60,000 yen, you will have enough savings even if your take-home pay is 200,000 yen.